JanisVepris/aoc/README.md

-# Advent of code solutions 2022-2025 in Go
+# Advent of Code solutions 2022-2025 in Go

 ### Run a specific day